 Market Overview: Meal Kit Delivery Systems

 People seem to prefer fresh food and gluten-free options the most in the meal kit market.
 Companies that provide gluten-free such as Blue Apron and Green Chef are luring in more customers.
-The number of customers in those niches will only increase.

 Competing Against Established Giants

 Amazon has proven itself a formidable competitor to the meal kit industry with its expansive grocery business.
 The company has not invested in meal kits, but it provides alternatives.
 After purchasing Whole Foods, Amazon has reduced prices at the grocery retail for prime members and enabled delivery to consumers’ doorsteps.
-The corporation is using their supply chain and distribution power to increase convenience.
+The corporation is using its supply chain and distribution power to increase convenience.
 You need to anticipate if Amazon will cut into your business.

 Other corporations and businesses have taken steps to capture the market share.
 We have seen the homey Blue Apron ads on YouTube and television, but we also have DeliverLean, Sun Basket, Home Chef, Gobble, Hello Fresh, and dozens more.

 Does this mean you throw the towel and strip off your apron?
 Far from it; chefs survive by being tougher than the meat they have to tenderize.
 You are tougher than your competitors, and you can survive.
 Blue Apron may have a first-mover advantage, but you can learn about their deficiencies and fill those niches.

 As we have said, you are selling time to people, and convenience.
 You feed consumers who lack the time to prepare a meal, either because of long workdays or because of busy lives.
 They love your cooking or recipes, and you love feeding them.
 In addition, you can provide calorie counts and an ingredient list so that consumers know everything that goes on their plate.